mayakraft/Workshops/Introduction to Coding- Javascript, Data, and Poetry.md

 > It's a different color

 Numbers are blue.
 When a number is inside of a string, like `'Robby 123$ !😇✌️😀'` it isn't blue.
-This variable is a number, the computer recognizes that it can do *math* on it.
+When it prints a number blue, it's the computer telling us that it recognizes this as a number type, and that it can do *math* on it.

 Let's do math: